Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model

-Since the observer of an electric charge concludes that the aether behaves as a Newtonian-fluid under his time scale, we may define the electric field intensity as the velocity field of the aether.
-Therefore, we may introduce the following definition. \begin{definition} We define the electric field intensity in the aether as
+Since the observer of an electric charge concludes that the $\Omega(1)$ substratum behaves as a Newtonian-fluid under his time scale, we may define the electric field intensity as the velocity field of the $\Omega(1)$ substratum.
+Therefore, we define the electric field intensity in the $\Omega(1)$ substratum as